tu2-atmanand/task-board-docs/docs/8_Settings/1_General.md

 |---|---|
 | Toggle | OFF |

 Enables access to experimental/beta features if there are any released in the present version.
 These features are still under development and may have limitations/bugs/issues.
-The description will list all the features which are present as experimental features.
+The description of this setting will list all the features which are present as experimental features in your current Task Board version.

 ## Donation Section